soniah/blog/content/posts/2006-06-19-sharing-application-data-on-a-dual-boot-laptop.md

 ---
 sharing application data on a dual boot laptop
 <!--more-->
 I dual boot my laptop between Linux and Windows -- mostly Linux, but occasionally Windows.
-Here&#8217;s how to make applications like Firefox, Thunderbird, etc share their configuration -- especially useful for bookmarks and saved passwords for Firefox.
+Here's how to make applications like Firefox, Thunderbird, etc share their configuration -- especially useful for bookmarks and saved passwords for Firefox.
 This how-to presumes that your Linux username is *sonia* and your user id is *1000* (check by running the **id** function).
 It also presumes that you can see system folders in Windows -- setup in Windows Explorer under Tools, Options, View, Show hidden files and Folders, Click *Apply to All Folders*.

 ### Create a Shared Partition